songssssss/GCP-PDE-preparation/study_material/storage.md

 	- Batch: Batches of queries are queued and the query starts when idle resources are available
 - [Link](https://cloud.google.com/architecture/dw2bq/dw-bq-migration-overview) for Migrating data warehouses to BigQuery
 - [Link](https://cloud.google.com/bigquery/docs/best-practices-performance-patterns) for Best practices for performance
+- BigQuery supports ANSI SQL queries, making it suitable for both real-time and historical data analysis.
+You can stream data into BigQuery tables from Pub/Sub and provide ANSI SQL access to consumers.

 <details><summary>Partitioning in BQ</summary>
 <p>